-Jesus the Messiah, died and rose again.
-In chapter 7 of ‘Romans’ the Apostle Paul mentions this fact in the dialogue of his letter; why, and in what context?
+In chapter 7 of ‘Romans’ the apostle Paul mentioned the fact that Jesus the Messiah, died and rose again in the dialogue of his letter; why, and in what context?

-Well, for the purpose of context, let’s begin by looking at some of the verses in ‘Romans’ chapter 6 that lead into chapter 7, as well as, some verses from chapter 9 where Paul reveals to us who he is actually speaking to.
+Well, for the purpose of context, let’s begin by looking at some of the verses in ‘Romans’ chapter 6 that lead into chapter 7, as well as some verses from chapter 9 where Paul revealed to us who he was actually speaking to.
 Remember, the original text did not have verse or chapter breaks, it was a free-flowing letter.

 What does the text say?